aamaanaa/strinova-linux/lutris/INSTALLATION.md

 - Select the downloaded yaml file
 - Follow on screen instructions

-### After installing
-After installing the launcher, close the window and run the launcher in Lutris
+After installing the launcher, close the window and run the launcher in Lutris.
+Please, do not yet launch the game.

 ## 2. Game installation
 > [!WARNING]
-> Game installation(and update) and running game may require different wine versions!
+> Game installation (and update) and running game may require different wine versions!
-> If installation failed (launcher crashes), select `wine-ge-proton-8.26` as your runner
+> If installation failed (launcher crashes), select `wine-ge-proton-8.26 (Default)` as your runner, wich is the standard runner bundeled with Lutris.

 > [!NOTE]
-> Recommend to leave installation path `C:\Strinova\Game`
+> It is recommend to leave the installation path at the launcher default of: `C:\Strinova\Game`

 ### Installing the game using launcher
 - Well...
-Login and install the game
+Login and install the game.
+If it asks to install webvieuw, simply click skip.

 ### Import existing installation from Windows

+**NOTE that this is untested by me**

 - Copy game to `Strinova/Game`
 - Open `Strinova/config.ini`
 - Change `CurrentGameVersion` to `< current release number >`